Nations discuss coordinating Ukraine war crimes probes

 The AP and FRONTLINE, which are tracking incidents in Ukraine, have so far tallied 338 potential war crimes.

-“Moscow’s actions appear premeditated and draw immediate historical comparisons to Russian ‘filtration’ operations in Chechnya and other areas,” Blinken said.
-“President Putin’s ‘filtration’ operations are separating families, confiscating Ukrainian passports and issuing Russian passports in an apparent effort to change the demographic makeup of parts of Ukraine.”

-Blinken said Putin and his government “will not be able to engage in these systematic abuses with impunity.
-Accountability is imperative.
-This is why we are supporting Ukrainian and international authorities’ efforts to collect, document, and preserve evidence of atrocities.
-Together, we are dedicated to holding perpetrators of war crimes and other atrocities accountable.”
+U.S. State Department human rights envoy Uzra Zeya accused Russian forces of atrocities as she delivered a message to the conference from Secretary of State Antony Blinken.
+She said the accusations in Ukraine mirrored Russia’s previous actions in conflicts in Chechnya, Georgia, Syria and Ukraine since 2014.

+“With each day, the war crimes mount.
+Rape, torture, extrajudicial executions, disappearances, forced deportations.
+Attacks on schools, hospitals, playgrounds, apartment buildings, grain silos, water and gas facilities,” Zeya said.
+“These are not the acts of rogue units; they fit a clear pattern across every part of Ukraine touched by Russia’s forces.”

-Some 40 nations from the European Union and around the world will be represented at Thursday’s conference that is hosted by Dutch Minister of Foreign Affairs Wopke Hoekstra, International Criminal Court Prosecutor Karim Khan and European Union Justice Commissioner Didier Reynders.
+Some 40 nations from the European Union and around the world sent representative to Thursday’s conference hosted by Khan, Dutch Minister of Foreign Affairs Wopke Hoekstra and European Union Justice Commissioner Didier Reynders.

-Ukrainian President Volodymyr Zelenskyy is expected to address the government representatives in recorded video messages before they meet behind closed doors to discuss coordinating investigations and evidence gathering as the ICC and different countries pursue war crimes cases.

-The meeting comes as investigations already are underway at the national and international level.
+Reynders said the meeting was held as Ukraine investigates more than 20,000 war crimes in addition to the International Criminal Court probe and national investigations in 14 European Union member states.
 Among the topics is how investigators from different countries can collect and document evidence, including of sexual crimes, so it can be used in other jurisdictions.

+In a video message to the meeting, Ukrainian Foreign Minister Dmytro Kuleba called on the international community to establish a tribunal to prosecute Russian leaders for the crime of aggression — when one state launches an unjustified attack on another.

+The ICC does not have jurisdiction to prosecute the crime of aggression in Ukraine because neither Russia nor Ukraine is among the court’s 123 member states.

-Khan opened an investigation in Ukraine in early March after dozens of the global court’s member nations asked him to intervene.
+Kyiv has, however, accepted the court’s jurisdiction and that cleared the way for Khan to open an investigation in Ukraine in early March after dozens of the global court’s member nations asked him to intervene.
 He has visited Ukraine to see firsthand the horrors inflicted on the country and sent the court’s largest-ever team of investigators to gather evidence.

 So far, the court has not announced any arrest warrants for suspects in the probe that could reach to the very top of Russia’s military chain of command, as well as to the Kremlin.